rchow93/fishing-assistant/README.md

 # Get your free API key from: https://ollama.com/account
 ```

-**Note:** Ollama is used for LLMs; web search is tool used for search but can be replaced by serper, tavily, or even firecrawl.
+**Note:** Ollama is used for LLMs; Ollama web search is tool used for search but can be replaced by serper, tavily, or even firecrawl.
 (For using Ollama requires OLLAMA_API_KEY).

 5. Start Ollama (if not already running):
 ```bash